You are signed out

 Weasel coffee (ca phe chon)

-This type of coffee is created from beans consumed and excreted by weasels.
+This coffee type is created from beans consumed and excreted by weasels.
 The weasels are fed coffee cherries, which they then digest and pass in their stool.
 This is then harvested, aged, and roasted.

 Weasel coffee - traditional Vietnamese coffee